-Thank you for choosing to use facilities, services or prog Lake requires all users and participants to sign this Waive grams offered by the City of Colo Lake.
-The City of Cole Birth Date: Address: Phone #: Altern e #: Alternate # Email Address: Please check if you would like to be added to our em nail contact list Emergency Contact: Course/Program/Activity Course Date Location 10000011 ASSLIMATIO ON OF RISK In consideration of being permitted to participate in the Activity, I ACKNOWL EDGE and AGREE to the following: I ACKNOWLEDGE there are inherent risks in participating in minimum level of fitness and health and that each person has a either had a physical examination and have been given a physic to do so without the approval of my physician. the Activity.
-I understand that cer tain activities require a MY PARTICIPATION in the Activity is purely voluntary and I electronal responsibility for my participation in the Activity. ct to participate in the Activity in spite e of the risks and accept I ASSUME AND ACCEPT ALL THE RISKS AND DANGERS a possibility of collisions, slips, falls, accidents, illness, bodily cont property damage, or other loss resulting therefrom. associated with my participation in th act, whether deliberate or accidental e Activity, including the , personal injury, death, I HEREBY WAIVE ANY AND ALL CLAIMS that I have or may officials, officers, agents, employees and representatives. in the future have against the City of of Cold Lake, its elected I HEREBY RELEASE FROM ANY AND ALL LIABILITY AND AGREE NOT TO SUE the City of Cold Lake, its elected officials, officers, agents, employees and representatives for any personal injury, death, property damage, health care costs, theft or other loss of any kind, that I might sustain as a result of or in any way connected to my participation in the Activity, due to any cause whatsoever NOTWITHSTANDING that the loss may have been contributed to or occasioned by the negligence of the City of Cold Lake, its elected officials, officers, agents, employees and representatives.
-UNDERSTAND that any rules and regulations pertaining to the Activity are designed for the safety and protection of participants and hereby undertake to abide by these rules and regulations.
-CONFIRM that I am of the full age of 18 years, that I have had sufficient time to read and understand what I am agreeing to in this Waiver and Release of Indemnity before signing, that I have had the opportunity to seek independent legal advice, and I understand that the Waiver will be binding upon my heirs, next of kin, executors, administrators and successors.
-MEDIA RELEASE Occasionally, opportunities arise where ima media and in other promotional publications.
-By signing this for Lake in future media publications.
-If you do not wish your image ages of yourself or your children wo uld be used in different I UNDERSTAND THAT BY SIGNING THIS AGREEMENT, I RIGHT TO SUE THE CITY OF COLD LAKE FOR ANY LOSS ACTIVITY.
-GIVE UP CERTAIN LEGAL RIGH ITS INCLUDING THE Signed and dated this day of , 20 Signature of Participant Signature of Witness Team/League Insurance Received: Yes □ Witness Printed Name 5513 - 48 Avenue, Cold Lake, AB • T9M 1A .1 ● Ph: 780-594-4494 ● Fax: 780 - )-594-3480
+Thank you for choosing to use facilities, services or Lake requires all users and participants to sign this W programs offered by the City of (Cold Lake.
+The City of Cold users and participants to sign this Waiver and Release of Liability prior to participation.
+Birth Date: Address: Phone #: A 11 Email Address: Please check if you would like to be added to our r email contact list Emergency Contact: Phone # Course/Program/Activity - Course Bate Location ACCUM PTION OF RISK In consideration of being permitted to participate the following: I ACKNOWLEDGE there are inherent risks in participating minimum level of fitness and health and that each person heither had a physical examination and have been given a pit to do so without the approval of my physician. ng in the Activity.
+I understand that certain activities require a MY PARTICIPATION in the Activity is purely voluntary and all responsibility for my participation in the Activity.
+I elect to participate in the Activity in s spite of the risks and accept I ASSUME AND ACCEPT ALL THE RISKS AND DANGE possibility of collisions, slips, falls, accidents, illness, bodily property damage, or other loss resulting therefrom.
+RS associated with my participation i contact, whether deliberate or accide n the Activity, including the ntal, personal injury, death, I HEREBY WAIVE ANY AND ALL CLAIMS that I have or officials, officers, agents, employees and representatives. may in the future have against the C ity of Cold Lake, its elected I HEREBY RELEASE FROM ANY AND ALL LIABILITY officials, officers, agents, employees and representatives fo theft or other loss of any kind, that I might sustain as a res due to any cause whatsoever NOTWITHSTANDING that negligence of the City of Cold Lake, its elected officials, office r any personal injury, death, property ult of or in any way connected to my the loss may have been contribute damage, health care costs, participation in the Activity, d to or occasioned by the I UNDERSTAND that any rules and regulations pertainin participants and hereby undertake to abide by these rules a g to the Activity are designed for th I CONFIRM that I am of the full age of 18 years, that I have in this Waiver and Release of Indemnity before signing, th and I understand that the Waiver will be binding upon my he at I have had the opportunity to seel cindependent legal advice MEDIA RELEASE Occasionally, opportunities arise where media and in other promotional publications.
+By signing thi Lake in future media publications.
+If you do not wish your im- e images of yourself or your children would be used in different I UNDERSTAND THAT BY SIGNING THIS AGREEMEN RIGHT TO SUE THE CITY OF COLD LAKE FOR ANY LACTIVITY.
+NT.
+I GIVE UP CERTAIN LEGAL E RIGHTS INCLUDING THE Signed and dated this day o f 20 Signature of Participant Signature of Witr ness Team/League Insurance Received: Yes □ Witness Printed N ame 5513 - 48 Avenue, Cold Lake, AB • T9N /I 1A1 ● Ph: 780-594-4494 ● Fax: 780-594-3480

 Information on this form is collected for the sole use of the City of Cold Lake and is protected under the authority of the Freedom of Information and Protection of Privacy Act, Sec.
 33 (c) which regulates the collection, use and disclosure of personal information.
-Form 99-00-10 012013
+Form 99-00-10_012013